swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-36-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

 git status
 ```

-The output should look similar to this:
+The output should look like this:

 ```text
 On branch main